Who do you want to write to?

 Who is behind this project

 Democracy.io was built by three amazing programmers who want to make the world a better place— Sina Khanifar, Leah Jones, and Randy Lubin, as part of a project for the Electronic Frontier Foundation.
 It’s maintained by the Electronic Frontier Foundation.

 The backend system that delivers these messages to Congress was written by EFF employee William Budington.
 The contact-congress dataset that was completed with help from over 100 EFF volunteer web developers, (and in particular these five individuals).
 The dataset is now maintained by EFF, the Sunlight Foundation, and Action Network.

-Democracy.io is copyright (c) 2015 Electronic Frontier Foundation and is licensed under the GNU Affero General Public License, Version 3.
+Democracy.io is copyright (c) 2018 Change.org, Inc and is licensed under the GNU Affero General Public License, Version 3.

 Jump in, change the world.

 Want to help with this and future technology projects?
-If you’re a web developer who might want to occasionally volunteer, send an email to firstname.lastname@example.org and also sign up with Taskforce, a volunteer group that works with EFF on many projects to make the Internet more awesome and free.
+If you’re a web developer who might want to occasionally volunteer, open an issue or pull request on the repo and also sign up with Taskforce, a volunteer group that works on many projects to make the Internet more awesome and free.